Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 Five API functions are provided that enable custom software to automate document transformation.

-The functions differ on data passed to and from the API.
+The functions differ on the data that is passed to and from the API.

 API naming is based on the International Civil Aviation Organization (ICAO) alphabet.